Douglas Day is an event in Fort Langley that marks the day when Sir James Douglas proclaimed British Columbia to be a colony at the fort in 1858.

 James Douglas: A Multicultural Legacy | Admission Prices | Schedule of Events | Food Trucks | Other Information

-The historic fort in the community of Fort Langley hosts several events throughout the year including Vive les Voyageurs in the winter, Brigade Days in the summer and Grave Tales Walking Tours around Halloween.
-The national historic site also hosts Douglas Day in the fall (which was renamed “James Douglas: A Multicultural Legacy” in 2022).
+The historic fort in the community of Fort Langley hosts several events throughout the year including Vive les Voyageurs in late winter, National Indigenous Peoples Day and Hawaiian Luau celebrations in spring, Brigade Days in the summer and Grave Tales Walking Tours around Halloween.
+The national historic site also hosts “James Douglas: A Multicultural Legacy” in the fall.

-Douglas Day takes place annually at the fort in November, on or close to the same day that Sir James Douglas became the first governor of British Columbia in 1858.
-The historic moment took place at Fort Langley, which is also why yearly celebrations occur in the area.
+In previous years, Douglas Day used to take place at the fort in November, on or close to the same day that Sir James Douglas became the first governor of British Columbia in 1858.
+The historic moment took place at Fort Langley, which is also why yearly celebrations still occur in the area.

-In 2023, the event took place on Saturday, November 18th.
-As always, the Douglas Day event happened at the Fort Langley National Historic Site.
+Since last year, the event now takes place in September, which is a couple months earlier than in the past.
+The 2025 event happens on Sunday, September 21st.
+As always, the Douglas Day celebrations are held at the Fort Langley National Historic Site.
 The attraction’s address is 23422 Mavis Avenue.
 It’s about a 45-minute drive from downtown Vancouver.

 Born in South America, Douglas had a multicultural background.
 To reflect this, at the event at the fort, there are activities from different cultures to enjoy.